wp-plugins/zedity/readme.txt

-=== Zedity™ Your Best and Easiest Content Editor!===
+=== Zedity™ The Easiest Way To Create Your Content!===
 Contributors: zuyoy
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WXNQFRAGR5WKQ
-Tags:  admin, audio, automatic, box, business, button, code, comments, content, create, creative, creativity, creator, css, css3, custom, design, document, download, drag, drop, easy, e-commerce, edit, editor, embed, free, freedom, flexible, formatting, free, freedom, generator, gallery, google, html, html5, image, images, javascript, link, links, media, modern, multimedia, music, page, photo, photos, picture, pictures, plugin, plugins, Post, posts, productivity, quick, seo, share, sidebar, simple, social, style, text, tool, twitter, url, video, visual, web, widget, widgets, wordpress, wysiwyg, youtube, zedity
+Tags:  admin, audio, automatic, box, business, button, code, comments, content, create, creative, creativity, css, custom, design, document, drag, drop, easy, edit, editor, embed, easy, facebook, free, freedom, flexible, format, formatting, free, freedom, generator, gallery, google, html, html5, image, images, javascript, layout, link, linkedin, links, media, modern, multimedia, music, page, photo, photos, picture, pictures, plugin, plugins, post, posts, productivity, quick, responsive, seo, share, sidebar, simple, social, style, text, tool, twitter, url, video, vimeo, visual, web, widget, widgets, wordpress, wysiwyg, youtube, zedity
 Requires at least: 3.5
-Tested up to: 3.8.1
+Tested up to: 3.9.1
-Stable tag: 2.5.1
+Stable tag: 4.2.0
 License: GPLv3
 License URI: http://zedity.com/license/freewp

-The best Editor for everyone to create amazing posts and pages, very easily, quickly and with unprecedented design freedom!
+The best editor to create your content very easily, quickly and with unprecedented possibilities!
+Now available in multiple languages.

 == Description ==
-Zedity is an innovative content Editor to create your posts or pages very easily and quickly!
-With no technical skill required, everyone can design any desired content with total flexibility and unprecedented possibilities, as easily as if it's done on a piece of paper!
+Zedity is an innovative editor to create posts and pages very easily, quickly and absolutely hassle-free!
+With no technical skill required, it gives you total flexibility and unprecedented possibilities to create any desired design, as naturally as you would do on a piece of paper!

-Multi-language: Zedity is already available also in **French**, **German**, **Greek**, **Italian** and [more languages](http://zedity.com/translate/) coming soon...

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

+>Zedity is currently available in the following languages:
+**Czech**, **English**, **French**, **German**, **Greek**, **Italian**, **Russian**, **Spanish**, **Ukrainian**.
+[Other languages](http://zedity.com/translate/) are coming soon...
+Would you like to collaborate to [translate Zedity into your language](http://zedity.com/translate/)?

-**Why more and more people love Zedity:**
+**Here is why you'll love Zedity:**

-* **Very Easy for Everyone!** Zedity enables everyone to create any desired content as easily as doing it with a pen and paper.
-With no more coding or technical skills required, creating your posts and pages becomes a pleasure!
+* **Easy to Use**: Zedity enables everyone to create any desired content just like doing it with a pen and paper.
+With no coding or technical skills required, creating your posts and pages has never been easier!

-* **Total Design Freedom!** Unprecedented flexibility and possibilities to create any content you need.
-With no more constraints, you're free to unleash your creativity!
+* **Total Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
+With no more constraints, you're finally free to come up with what your creative ideas!

-* **Saves You Time & Money!** Create your content very quickly, completely hassle-free and, since you can do it without hiring developers, saving money too!
+* **Saves Your Time & Money**: You can finally create your content by yourself with no need to hire developers, and saving money too!

+>Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an advanced and powerful Premium feature to take control directly on how your responsive content looks on different devices!

-**Here is an example of Zedity free version in action:**
+**Here is an example of Zedity (1.0 free version) in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

-**Find more about Zedity:**
+>WordPress 3.9 COMPATIBILE: Zedity (3.1.2+) is fully compatible with WP3.9.
+We recommend to upgrade always to the latest Zedity version available.

+**More about Zedity...**

 *   [Zedity Site](http://zedity.com): visit the official website to discover more about Zedity!
-*   **Hot!!!** [Zedity in your native language](http://zedity.com/translate/): translate Zedity into your native language and [get rewarded](http://zedity.com/translate/)!
+*   **Translate** [Zedity into your native language](http://zedity.com/translate/): provide the translation to [enter the hall of fame and get rewarded!](http://zedity.com/translate/)!
 *   [Zedity Turorials](http://zedity.com/blog/tutorials): tutorials on how to use Zedity, from installation to usage tips, release notes, etc.
 *   [Twitter page](https://www.twitter.com/Zedity): follow Zedity on Twitter!
 *   [Facebook page](https://www.facebook.com/Zedity): visit Zedity on Facebook.
 Got a cool Zedity site to show?
-Contact us to share your link!
+Contact us and we can share your link!
-*   [Help and Support](http://zedity.com/support): get assistance, access solutions, ask for information or provide your feedback directly from your [Zedity account](http://zedity.com/support)!
+*   [Help, FAQ and Support](http://zedity.com/support): get assistance, access solutions, ask for information or provide your feedback directly from your [Zedity account](http://zedity.com/support)!

-**We recommend:**
+**Some friend plugins:**
 Audience engagement plugin [Feedweb](http://wordpress.org/plugins/feedweb/) Anti-spam plugin [CleanTalk](http://wordpress.org/plugins/cleantalk-spam-protect/)

 == Installation ==

-You may want to go for one of the following options:
+Here are the two standard options to install Zedity:

-**Option A (from your WordPress dashboard):**
+**Option A - From your WordPress dashboard:**

 1. Click on "Plugins" in the left panel, then click on "Add new".